 If you’re experiencing pain, get Epsom salts.
 Try a couple of soaks a week to see if they help.
 It can’t hurt, on the other hand it could help a LOT.

 When I was researching Epsom salts I discovered that people die every year from giving themselves Epsom salt enemas.
 This warning is because some Google ads on this page talk about the colon.
 I’m concerned someone might jump to the conclusion that an Epsom salts enema is a good idea.
 NOT a good idea.
 Do not ever use Epsom salts in an enema, to do so is often fatal.

 Epsom salts, brown spots and numb toes

-Two things happened: the brown spots went back to having dry, scaly tops, and my toes which had felt as if there were swollen pads beneath them that kept me from being able to flex my toes, began to feel and move more normally.
+It wasn’t long before two things happened: the brown spots went back to having dry, scaly tops, and my toes which had felt as if there were swollen pads beneath them that kept me from being able to flex my toes, began to feel and move more normally.